 Xanthos was a chief city-state of the Lycians, an indigenous people of southwestern Anatolia, present-day Turkey.
 Xanthos’ fortunes were tied to Lycia’s as Lycia changed sides during the Greco-Persian Wars.
 Archaeological digs demonstrate that Xanthos was destroyed in approximately 475 BC-470 BC, whether this was done by the Athenians or by the Persians is open to debate.

-As the centre of ancient Lycia and the site of its most extensive antiquities, Xanthos has many important artefacts that were discovered at the city.
+As the center of ancient Lycia and the site of its most extensive antiquities, Xanthos has many vital artifacts that were discovered in the city.
 Two tombs, the Nereid Monument and the Tomb of Payava, are now exhibited in the British Museum.

 Tomb of Payava